KartikTalwar/gmail.js/README.md

 - gmail.dom **.search_bar()**
 - gmail.dom **.compose()** - compose dom object - receives the DOM element for the compose window and provides methods to interact
 - gmail.dom **.composes()** - retrives an array of `gmail.dom.compose` objects representing any open compose windows
+- gmail.dom **.email()** - email dom object - receives an email DOM element or email id for an email currently being viewed.
+Abstracts interaction with that email.

 #### TOOLS